Borgor-Chefs/CompTIA-Notes/computer hardware/CPU/CPU.md

-Tags: [#cpu]
+---
+tags:
+  - cpu
+---
 # The Central Processing Unit (CPU)

 ![[Pasted image 20220826153959.png]]

-This is the module which performs computational tasks such as addition, subtraction, multiplication, moving data from register to register, controlling [[RAM|memory]] and other important tasks.
+This is the module which performs computational tasks such as addition, subtraction, multiplication, moving data from register to register, controlling [[RAM Types|memory]] and other important tasks.

 The CPU is the largest component on the [[The Motherboard|motherboard]], typically after the CPU is inserted into a [[#^062ecf|socket]] it is covered by a [[Heat Sink|heat sink]] and a [[Fans|fan]] or has a [[Water Cooling|water cooling]] component.